Darius the Great: Babylonian revolt

 After Bardiya was murdered, widespread revolts occurred throughout the empire, especially on the eastern side.
 Darius asserted his position as king by force, taking his armies throughout the empire, suppressing each revolt individually.
 The most notable of all these revolts was the Babylonian revolt which was led by Nebuchadnezzar III.
 This revolt occurred when Otanes withdrew much of the army from Babylon to aid Darius in suppressing other revolts.
 Darius felt that the Babylonian people had taken advantage of him and deceived him, which resulted in Darius gathering a large army and marching to Babylon.
 At Babylon, Darius was met with closed gates and a series of defences to keep him and his armies out.

 Darius encountered mockery and taunting from the rebels, including the famous saying "Oh yes, you will capture our city, when mules shall have foals."
 For a year and a half, Darius and his armies were unable to retake the city, though he attempted many tricks and strategies—even copying that which Cyrus the Great had employed when he captured Babylon.
 However, the situation changed in Darius's favour when, according to the story, a mule owned by Zopyrus, a high-ranking soldier, foaled.
 Following this, a plan was hatched for Zopyrus to pretend to be a deserter, enter the Babylonian camp, and gain the trust of the Babylonians.
 The plan was successful and Darius's army eventually surrounded the city and overcame the rebels.

 During this revolt, Scythian nomads took advantage of the disorder and chaos and invaded Persia.
 Darius first finished defeating the rebels in Elam, Assyria, and Babylon and then attacked the Scythian invaders.
 He pursued the invaders, who led him to a marsh; there he found no known enemies but an enigmatic Scythian tribe.
+He managed to capture the Scythian king Skunkha and added him to the other rebel kings depicted in the Behistun Inscription.